CodepediaOrg/codepediaorg.github.io/_posts/2017-11-05-cleaner-code-in-nodejs-with-async-await-mongoose-calls-example.md

 In this blog post I present what this code "upgrade" meant for [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) performed on [dev bookmarks](https://www.bookmarks.dev).
 I use [Moongoose](http://mongoosejs.com/) in an ExpressJS/NodeJS backend
     to perform the operations against a MongoDB database.

 > In a later refactoring the database access part has been decoupled from ExpressJS and moved to separate service functions.
 Thanks to [unified error handling](https://www.codepedia.org/ama/cleaner-code-in-expressjs-rest-api-with-custom-error-handling) the database errors are now handled centrally.

+{% include source-code-bookmarks.dev.html %}

 <!--more-->

 * TOC
 {:toc}

 ## Create